 - Non-lethal “crowd control” grenade.

-- One hit will heavily blur the screen and reduce turning speed.
+- One hit will heavily blur the screen and reduce turning and movement speed.

 - Two hits will invert player’s mouse controls.